-Operational highlights:

-Insurance and banking
+Operational highlights Insurance and banking

-The Group's insurance businesses delivered an increase of 22% in operating profit before tax on an EEV basis to £1,041 million and the operating profit on an IFRS basis was £516 million, up 8%.
+The Group's insurance businesses delivered an increase of 22 per cent in operating profit before tax on an EEV basis to £1,041 million and the operating profit on an International Financial Reporting Standards (IFRS) basis was £516 million, up eight per cent.

-Insurance sales in Asia grew by 27% on a PVNBP basis to £2.3 billion (up 35% on an APE basis) in the half year building on strong growth in 2005 as a whole.
-There was continuing strong growth in India up 61%, Korea up 56%, China up 40%, Singapore up 32% and Taiwan up 19%.
+Insurance sales in Asia grew by 27 per cent on a PVNBP basis to £2.3 billion (up 35 per cent on an annual premium equivalent (APE) basis) in the half year building on strong growth in 2005 as a whole.
+There was continuing strong growth in India up 61 per cent, Korea up 56 per cent, China up 40 per cent, Singapore up 32 per cent and Taiwan up 19 per cent.

-The average margin on new business in the region was 10% on a PVNBP basis (2005: 9.4%) and we expect margins for the full year to be maintained at around this level.
+The average margin on new business in the region was 10 per cent on a PVNBP basis (2005: 9.4 per cent) and we expect margins for the full year to be maintained at around this level.